tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 - `port` - the local port to send data from
 - `dst_host` - the destination host to send data to
 - `dst_port` - the destination port to send data to.
-- `bound` - if the destination host and port should be bound on startup (preventing the need to lookup the destination) or be looked up on every package (default: true)
+- `bound` - if the destination host and port should be bound on startup (preventing the need to lookup the destination) or be looked upon every package (default: true)

+!!! warn

+    Setting `bound` to `false` makes the UDP offramp potentially extremely slow as it forces a lookup of the destination on each event!

 Example: